Learn About Becoming a Mentor

 Why did Mentor Collective contact me?

-If you received a text from Mentor Collective, that means your college or university is inviting you to be a mentee or mentor in it's Mentor Collective program.
+If you received an email text from Mentor Collective, that means that your college, university, or workplace is inviting you to be a mentee or mentor in its Mentor Collective program.

-Mentor Collective programs utilize texting to help make mentorship more accessible and easy to integrate into your day-to-day.
-This is how we'll reach out to you to fill out a questionnaire every now and then.
+Mentor Collective programs also utilizes email and texting throughout the program duration to help make mentorship more accessible and easy to integrate into your day-to-day.
+This is also how we have periodic check-ins with mentors throughout the program life for regular updates on the mentorship and/or to see how we can support your mentee.
 We find this encourages people to make the most of their mentorship and their school's resources.

-Your school gives us permission to reach out to you initially, however should you decide that you don't want to participate and do not want to receive further communications, you are always able to opt-out.
+Your school gives us permission to reach out to you initially; however, should you decide that you do not want to participate and/or do not want to receive further communications, you are always able to opt-out.

 How long do the mentorships last?

-Technically, one academic year, however we encourage you to remain in contact beyond this if you develop a strong relationship with your mentee.
+Technically, mentorships last one academic year; however, we encourage you to remain in contact with your mentee(s) beyond this if you develop a strong relationship with them.

 Are mentors paid?